Sohamm25/Synthetic-Multivariate-Time-Series-Data-/README.md

 ## And here are the results
 You can access the generated dataset using the following link:
 [Dataset Link](https://drive.google.com/file/d/1pRpOHhChlq1MU1bde_lS7b15mddLESZ1/view?usp=drive_link)
-Image is also uploaded as Figure1 in files her
+Image is also uploaded as Figure1 in files here